 Can I use Nordvpn on any router?

 No. You need a router that supports an OpenVPN or WireGuard NordLynx client, or you can use a pre-configured VPN router from a partner.
 Some routers require flashing custom firmware to enable VPN client support.
+Nordvpn not working in china heres how to fix it 2026

 Do I have to flash my router to use NordVPN?